-Students will be enquiring and self motivated.
+Students will be enquiring and self-motivated.
 Students will also be good at time management and be willing to continue studies and investigations outside of lesson time.
 An Art student understands that there is a large amount of home study, which is required to complete the large amount of practical work required.
 Students will be aware that through practice active improvement and mastery will occur that will allow them to develop and vision their ideas better.
+Students will be aware that struggle will be necessary and sometimes having difficulties and struggles will result in more successful work later.
 Background reading into artists and styles will be required to expand understanding.
-Written elements are required at times to assist with the explanation of their thinking and findings.
+Written elements in the norm of notes, comments and the final written element are required to assist with the explanation of their thinking and findings.